spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/incentives/index.html.md

 1. Email that sentence to the managers of the individuals, suggesting a Working Group Bonus, and set-up a 15 minute Zoom meeting with all the managers to discuss your proposal. _Note: The alignment with managers can also be done asynchronously in a private Slack channel._
 1. Remember that the manager(s) may or may not agree and they have full discretion (with approval of their manager) on whether their reports get a bonus.
 Don't forget that you can also use the #thanks channel to recognize people, as well.

+**Sales Development Focus Bonus (Sales Development specific working bonus)**

+1. Sometimes a working group strongly displays GitLab Values over a period, project or situation.
+For this case, we have a  Working Group Bonus.
+The requirements for the sales development teams can vary from month to month and therefore may require a special focus from one or a group of individuals to complete  specific tasks.
+Examples include: Adoption of a new process, driving new behaviors or special focus on a specific prospecting task from the sales team.
+This bonus is not an  income supplement or an incentive for the team to do their current job, but to reward extra effort.

+1. The Focus Working Group Bonus can only be recommended by Sales Development Managers for individuals or a group of individuals within their teams.
+The budget for the focus bonus cannot exceed $500 monthly for any Sales Dev Team and will typically be divided amongst team members.

 **Manager Process**

 1. Please submit as a [One Time Payment](https://docs.google.com/document/d/15_cqMAIoqkxNhoCTL42X3XUpr0E9fNZXFmY3Yitk2LQ/edit) in Workday